 usually effective only when you withdraw early in the term.
 Subject to the program terms and conditions, this

-Plan offers the unique benefit of a 100% refund of term tuition and
+Plan offers the unique benefit of an 80% refund of term tuition and

 fees when you are forced to withdraw for medical reasons.
 The